 The most common treatments include:

-- Light Therapy: Also known as phototherapy, light therapy allows bilirubin levels to return to normal.
-The baby is typically placed under fluorescent lights for several hours during the treatment period.
-Exposure to this light makes bilirubin easier for the baby’s body to break down.
+- Light therapy: Also known as phototherapy, it helps decrease bilirubin to safe/normal levels by breaking it down to a product that is easier to eliminate by the liver.
+The baby is typically placed under fluorescent lights for several hours during treatment.
+This light makes bilirubin easier for the baby’s body to break down.
 They may also wear a fiber-optic blanket or pad to make the process easier.

 The baby should be monitored during these treatments (particularly light therapy) for any potential issues, such as dehydration.
 By monitoring the baby, doctors can track their progress and take extra steps if needed.

 In less severe cases, doctors may also recommend that you change how you feed your baby.
-They will often recommend feeding the baby more so they can flush the excess pigments out.
+They will often encourage you to feed the baby more so they can flush the excess pigments out.

-Kernicterus is a serious issue related to newborn jaundice.
-Kernicterus happens when the bilirubin that causes jaundice builds up to dangerous levels.
+Untreated newborn jaundice can lead to kernicterus, which happens when the bilirubin that causes jaundice builds up to dangerous levels.
 Too much bilirubin can cause permanent brain damage.

 Kernicterus is a medical emergency.
-However, if treatment starts early on, some of the brain damage could be reversed.
+However, if treatment starts early on, some of the brain damage could be avoided.
 The main treatment for kernicterus includes phototherapy and a blood transfusion.